zsolofra/AgileAvengers/README.md

 # Fee to verify the landlords.
 Register to be a landlord but need to pay to be a verified landlord to be able to have the ability to change your page.

+# Review should only say the address this is what I think about it.
+Landlords can only fill in other data and add pictures.

+# Required comment, address, and rating.

+# Be able to like comments kind of like facebook or have the ability to disagree.

+# Searching by address.

+# Similar to rate my professor.

+# The users previous comments can be reviewed under their account.

 #